 Washington residents only have three years to file a lawsuit for a car accident.
 If you don’t act in that time, your claim will be dismissed and you’ll have to pay for any injuries and damages out of pocket.
 Worse, you might have less time under certain circumstances.
-A personal injury lawyer in Spokane can look at the details of your case and walk you through the filing process.
+A personal injury lawyer can look at the details of your case and walk you through the filing process.

 Fault Laws in Washington State

 When you’re hurt in a Washington state accident, one of your biggest concerns may be where the fault lies for your claim.
 Because Washington is a fault state, the person responsible for the accident is the one responsible for your injuries.
 Often, that means that the other driver, who may have been careless behind the wheel, is responsible for paying for your physical recovery.

 However, that doesn’t mean it’s always the other driver’s fault.
 Road defects, mechanical failures, and other issues can affect your claim, so it will be your lawyer’s top priority to investigate the crash to determine what caused it and who or what could be at fault.

 Protecting Yourself from Shared Fault

 When it comes to fault, you need to look at more than the responsible party.
 They’re likely going to put the blame on you, rather than paying out for the suffering you’ve experienced.

 That’s because Washington has shared fault laws, which means you could receive part of the blame for your injuries.
 For example, if you were talking on your phone, the defendant may claim you were 10 percent at fault for the accident.
 If you don’t fight back, you may only receive 90 percent of the compensation you should have gotten.
 That can mean thousands of lost dollars.